ShaunPrice/Teleprompter/README.md

 - Focus Assist: mirrors the in‑app 'f' toggle; default ON
 - Flip Video: horizontal flip for the camera/background feed
 - State is persisted to `runtime_state.json` and polled by the desktop app (about twice per second)
+ - Presenter Profile: select a profile; mappings come from `presenters.json` (generic is built-in and not in the file)

 ---